Homezonic/parcelDeliveryAPI/README.md

 Use case: Add Parcel, Read one Parcel, Read all Parcel , Update Parcel and Delete Parcel

-Example of a user type: Recipient
+Example of a user type: Recipient / Sender

 Example of an Entity: Parcel

 Example of a use case: Create a Parcel delivery.

-The use case should be in form of an endpoint making a particular action.
+Can be tested with Postman.